Medicare Supplement Plans in Rhode Island

 Choosing a Medicare Advantage Plan over Original Medicare will also result in the beneficiary’s ineligibility to add a Medicare Supplement Plan.

 There are pros and cons to Medicare Advantage Plans and Medicare Supplement Plans.
-The key is finding a plan that best fits your individual health and financial needs.
+The key is finding a plan that best fits your health and financial needs.

 Medicare Supplement Plans, on the other hand, may have higher monthly premiums.
 But they don’t have a network which allows beneficiaries to go to any hospital and doctor of their choosing.